yjaaidi/guacamolai/README.md

 ### Why is it opening a new tab?

-The activity is opened a new tab to scrap pages that require authentication such as meetup.com.
+The activity is opened a new tab to scrap pages that you need to be signed in to see such as meetup.com.

+### Why not an MCP?

+An integration with https://browsermcp.io/ could be a good idea, but how fast would that be?